Kotlin/kotlin-spec/src/kotlin.core/declarations.md

 :::{.paste target=grammar-rule-functionBody}
 :::

-Function declarations assign names to such entities as functions --- blocks of code which may be called by passing them a number of arguments.
+Function declarations assign names to functions --- blocks of code which may be called by passing them a number of arguments.
 Functions have special *function types* which are covered in more detail [here][Function types].

-A simple function declaration consists of four main parts
+A simple function declaration consists of four main parts:

 * name $f$
 * parameter list $(p_1: P_1 = v_1, \ldots, p_n: P_n = v_n)$